minvws/nl-rdo-woo-web/docs/dossier-types.md

 - This class is placed within the newly created namespace.
 - Each dossiertype should extend the AbstractDossier entity.
 See one of the existing implementations like ```WooDecision``` in ```src/Domain/Publication/Dossier/Type/WooDecision``` as an example.
-- Define properties and relationships that are unique to this type in the entity and generate a migration.
+- Define properties and relationships that are unique to this type in the entity.
 - Add the new entity to the DiscriminatorMap attribute in ```AbstractDossier```
-- Optional: declare a type-specific repository class in the new entity class, see ```WooDecision``` for an example.
-Only if you need special queries for this type.
+- Also create a type-specific repository class in the new entity class, see ```CovenantRepository``` for an example.
+- Usually a dossier type also has relationships to sub-entities, at least attachments.
+Create these entities and a repositoy for each.
+- Generate a database migration

 ### Create workflow definition